MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

 - Microsoft Defender for Endpoint on macOS is now available in preview for US Government customers.
 For more information, see [Microsoft Defender for Endpoint for US Government customers](gov.md).
-- Performance improvements (specifically for the situation when the XCode Simulator app is used) & bug fixes.
+- Performance improvements (specifically for the situation when the XCode Simulator app is used) & Product improvements.